open-spaced-repetition/free-spaced-repetition-scheduler/README.md

   - Current recall rate - $R_c$
   - If $R_c < R_t$, increase the initial difficulty so that the growth rate of the review interval for new cards decreases, and vice versa

-## Have a library of the algorithm?
+## Have a library of FSRS?

-The fishing plugin implements a JavaScript version of the algorithm: [fishing/macros/fsrs.js](https://github.com/oflg/fishing/blob/95ac3b2d0a070c79b65eb87ce5d47f1bd7824f92/macros/fsrs.js), and the Python version is implemented in simulator.py in this repository.
+The fishing plugin implements a JavaScript version of FSRS: [fishing/macros/fsrs.js](https://github.com/oflg/fishing/blob/95ac3b2d0a070c79b65eb87ce5d47f1bd7824f92/macros/fsrs.js), and the Python version is implemented in simulator.py in this repository.

-The algorithm is not yet stable and has yet to be verified by collecting data.
-Many parameters are set manually and are not yet adaptable, so there is no library available for the algorithm in other programming languages.
+FSRS is not yet stable and has yet to be verified by collecting data.
+Many parameters are set manually and are not yet adaptable, so there is no library available for FSRS in other programming languages.

-## Can I use this algorithm?
+## Can I use FSRS in my software?

 Yes, please link to this [repository](https://github.com/open-spaced-repetition/free-spaced-repetition-scheduler).